Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 Test 0 provides function testing of the DSCG display itself, as well as aim dot balance and range rate zeroing.
-Selecting Test 0 with the radar power knob in test provides a basic B-sweep display, showing the sweep strobe, horizion line, acquisition symbol, range strobe, and elevation strobe to confirm their proper usability.
+Selecting Test 0 with the radar power knob in test provides a basic B-sweep display, showing the sweep strobe, horizon line, acquisition symbol, range strobe, and elevation strobe to confirm their proper usability.

 The B-sweep will sweep 120 or 45 degrees based on the selection of B WIDE or B NAR.
 In B WIDE the